 Going to the doctor is a normal part of life for most people, starting at birth.
-After all, the average child sees their primary care physician dozens of times before the age of 18 when you factor in wellness visits, illnesses, accidents, lab tests, physical therapy and mental health visits.
+After all, the average child (PDF) sees their primary care physician dozens of times before the age of 18 when you factor in wellness visits, illnesses, accidents, lab tests, physical therapy and mental health visits.
 Even though these appointments are common, 20 percent of children experience some sort of anxiety over medical visits.

 Whether your practice offers medical, dental, vision or other healthcare services, there are simple ways to create a more positive and calming experience for paediatric patients.
 With these tips, and some promotional items for kids, you can turn your office into a place young people will want to go.